Student Progression Plan

 Course Grade Criteria

-- Middle school courses require a district semester exam or a state EOC exam, with the exception of Career Research and Decision Making and specialized electives.
+- Middle school courses require a district semester exam or a state End of Course (EOC) exam, with the exception of Career Research and Decision Making and specialized electives.
 Weighting of semester exams is specific to the course and ranges from 15% to 30%.
 Refer to the Middle School, Grade Calculation Chart section for additional information.

-- The semester final grade is calculated by converting the two quarter grades and the exam grade to quality points, which are weighted and averaged.
+- The semester final grade is calculated by converting the two quarter grades and the district scaled semester exam to quality points, which are weighted and averaged.
 Beginning with the 2018-2019 school year, students are required to meet the following criteria to pass a semester course:

 - score a B or higher on the semester exam grade (refer to the grade calculation chart).